 A prior Pediatric Brain Tumor Consortium (PBTC) study also led by Dr. Fangusaro was one of the first to use the drug known as Selumetinib in children with recurrent low-grade glioma.
 It was shown to be an effective treatment strategy in children whose previous treatment was not working or progressed after stopping therapy.
 Now, in the follow-up trial for newly diagnosed patients who have never been treated with chemotherapy, this COG study will compare the Selumetinib therapy with standard classic chemotherapy.

-Dr. Fangusaro and his team, in collaboration with the other participating COG sites, plan to enroll 220 patients ages 2-21 over the course of 5 to 6 years for the study (ACNS1831).
-The trial is sponsored by the Children’s Oncology Group, a National Cancer Institute-supported clinical trials group and the world’s largest organization for childhood and adolescent cancer research.
-The group includes over 200 children’s hospitals, universities, and cancer centers in North America, Australia and New Zealand.
+Dr. Fangusaro and his team, in collaboration with the other participating COG sites, plan to enroll 220 patients ages 2 to 21 over the course of five to six years for the study (ACNS1831).
+The trial is sponsored by COG, a National Cancer Institute (NCI)-supported clinical trials group and the world’s largest organization for childhood and adolescent cancer research.
+The group includes more than 200 children’s hospitals, universities, and cancer centers in North America, Australia and New Zealand.

-“As we identify more targets in cancer, and develop drugs that can attack those targets, we are getting closer to minimizing the side effects from aggressive chemotherapy and improving outcomes for all cancers,” said Dr. Fangusaro.
+“As we identify more targets in cancer, and develop drugs that can attack those targets, we are getting closer to minimizing the side effects from aggressive chemotherapy and improving outcomes for all cancers,” Dr. Fangusaro said.
 “Effective targeted therapies are novel.
 Very few show the promising results we’ve been lucky enough to see.”

-The results from the prior study on Selumetinib conducted by the Pediatric Brain Tumor Consortium (PBTC) and led by Dr. Fangusaro were selected for inclusion in Clinical Care Advances 2020: ASCO’s Annual Report on Progress Against Cancer, an independent annual review of the year’s major achievements and emerging trends in clinical cancer research and care, which is available in the Journal of Clinical Oncology at ascopubs.org/journal/jco.
+Results from the prior study on Selumetinib conducted by the Pediatric Brain Tumor Consortium (PBTC) and led by Dr. Fangusaro were selected for inclusion in Clinical Care Advances 2020: ASCO’s Annual Report on Progress Against Cancer, an independent annual review of the year’s major achievements and emerging trends in clinical cancer research and care, which is available in the Journal of Clinical Oncology at ascopubs.org/journal/jco.
 Two additional trials were generated from this work.
 Dr. Fangusaro is principal investigator for the one discussed in this press release and vice chair on the other.
-He is also a member of the Children's Oncology Group Brain Tumor Steering Committee and the Vice Chair of the Pediatric Brain Tumor Consortium.
-To learn more about this trial, visit: https://clinicaltrials.gov/ct2/show/NCT03871257?term=ACNS1831&draw=2&rank=1.
+He is also a member of the Children's Oncology Group (COG) Brain Tumor Steering Committee and the Vice Chair of the Pediatric Brain Tumor Consortium.
+To learn more about this trial, visit clinicaltrials.gov/ct2/show/NCT03871257?term=ACNS1831&draw=2&rank=1.